Naval Museum of Uruguay

 The Naval Museum of Uruguay (Museo Naval de Uruguay) is located in the Rambla de Gaulle s/n, Pocitos neighbourhood, Montevideo, Uruguay.

 It hosts a number of historical cannons, as well as models, photographs and memorabilia of the Uruguayan Navy.
 It also has a library and an archive.
 It is located between Playa de los Pocitos and Puerto del Buceo.

+Remodeling

+Since 2011, the museum has begun to apply signs with Braille writing on several of the pieces.
+A wooden and metal path was also built to guide the blind during their visit.